Metacello/metacello/repository/Metacello-Base.package/ConfigurationOf.class/README.md

-**ConfigurationOf** is the common superclass for all Metacello configurations.
+You must use a *configuration* when your project is stored in a repository using `.mcz` files.

-A short description of why you would want to use a **ConfigurationOf**.
+If you are using a source code manager (SCM) like [git][1] and have created a *baseline* (see the [**BaselineOf** class comment][3] for more info) you may use a *configuration* to associate a specific git commit (SHA, branch name, tag name) with a [Metacello version][2].

 To create a new Metacello configuration:

-1. Create a subclass of the class ConfigurationOf appending the name of your project (don't forget to change the **category:** to match the name of the configuration class):
+1. Create a subclass of the **ConfigurationOf** class.
+The configuration class for your project should be names by appending the name of your project to the string `ConfigurationOf`.
+The name of the category and package should be the same as the name of the class:

     ```Smalltalk
     ConfigurationOf subclass: #ConfigurationOfExample